boeckmann/asm6502/README.md

 There are many places where expressions may occur, for example on the right side of a variable definition or as an argument to a machine instruction.
-The most primitive form of an expression is a numeric constant, which can be given in decimal, hexadecimal or binary.
+The most primitive form of an expression is a numeric constant, which can be given in decimal, hexadecimal, or binary.
 The value of the constant determines its type.
 A small value can be forced to be of type word by prepending zeros.

 	5     ; decimal byte constant